Harz: Walking and climbing

 The mountains of the Harz were used in former times for long walks (e. g. by Johann Wolfgang von Goethe, Heinrich Heine and Hans Christian Andersen).
 An extensive network of footpaths is maintained today, especially by the Harz Club.
 In addition, there are several long-distance paths (the Harz Witches' Trail, Kaiser Way, Karst Trail and Selke Valley Trail), as well as a trans-regional project, the Harzer Wandernadel, with 222 checkpoints and a range of walking badges that may be earned for various levels of achievement.

 The Harz is also home to Germany's first naturist hiking trail, the Harzer Naturistenstieg.

 In the Oker Valley and at Roßtrappe near Thale, there are rocks on the Hohneklippen (the Höllenklippe or the Feuerstein near Schierke, among several) that are used by climbers.

 Running

 The Harz Run (Harzquerung) is a fun run and walking event in the Harz mountains of Germany organised by the Wernigerode Skiing Club (Skiklub Wernigerode 1911) which takes place on the last Saturday of April.
 The main run is an ultra marathon which is 51 km long and crosses the Harz between Wernigerode and Nordhausen in a north–south direction.
 There is also a 25 km route from Wernigerode to Benneckenstein and a 28 km course from Benneckenstein to Nordhausen.

 Dialects of the Harz

 The main dialects of the Harz region are Eastphalian and Thuringian.

-A feature of the Upper Harz is, or was, the Upper Harz dialect (Oberharzer Mundart).
-Unlike the Lower Saxon, Eastphalian and Thuringian dialects of the surrounding region, this was an Ore Mountain dialect from Saxony and Bohemia, that went back to the settlement of mining folk from that area in the 16th century.

-The Upper Harz dialect was used only in a few places.
-The best known are Altenau, Sankt Andreasberg, Clausthal-Zellerfeld, Lautenthal and Hahnenklee.
-Today the dialect is heard only rarely in the Upper Harz in everyday life and it is mainly members of the older generations who still use it, so occasional articles in the local papers are printed in "Upper Harz", which helps to preserve it.